 During the first semester, students are to create a detailed copy of a colonial map, researching the history of the map as part of the process.
 Students also prepare a memorized speech for which they create at least one costume item.

 For the second semester, students will complete a research paper and one other project that will require 30 to 40 hours of work.
-This latter requirement gives me pause since this is a quite a lot of time to devote to a single project.
-However, this might well be a hands on project—construction, craft work, cooking—or it might be creative writing.
-If a student chooses a project they enjoy, it shouldn't be a problem, and you might be able to give them simutaneous credit for art or language arts at the same time.
+This latter requirement gives me pause since this is quite a lot of time to devote to a single project.
+However, this might well be a hands-on project—construction, craft work, cooking—or it might be creative writing.
+If a student chooses a project they enjoy, it shouldn't be a problem, and you might be able to give them simultaneous credit for art or language arts at the same time.

 You can see that all of that I have described provides a significant amount of coursework that challenges students on a number of levels.
 However, students who have already learned how to do independent research should be able to complete most of their coursework on their own.

-A teacher’s guide also comes either as downloadable files with the downloaded or streamed videos or on the first of the DVDs.
-The teacher’s guide explains how to use the curriculum, provides record keeping charts and evaluation assistance, explains the student projects, and serves as your answer key.
+The Dave Raymond's American History: Teacher’s Guide also comes either as a downloadable file or on the first of the DVDs.
+The teacher’s guide explains how to use the curriculum, provides record-keeping charts and evaluation assistance, explains the student projects, and serves as your answer key.
 Since a parent or teacher needs to evaluate student work, key ideas that should be covered on exams are provided in an answer key in the teacher's guide.
 The parent or teacher should at least watch the videos to be equipped to evaluate student work even if he or she doesn’t have time to complete all of the reading.
-The teacher's guide as well as the Student Reader and exams are also available in printed format if you need it.
+The teacher's guide, as well as the Student Reader and exams, are also available in printed format if needed.